fossabot/Server-1/README.md

 It is possible to test the UI by running `npm run start`, and viewing the various paths in your browser.

+In this mode electron and the sockets server will be unavailable, and the electron lib is mocked with logging statements.

 ### 2. The server

 The actual HTTP/Sockets server runs in a fork managed by the main process.

 The main process itself acts a go-between for the UI and the server process.

+The server can be run headlessly using: `npm run headless`.

 ## Installation
 This repository assumes that `npm` is installed.
 If you don't have it installed, here are [installation instructions](https://docs.npmjs.com/getting-started/installing-node).